 - Rent this Class B Motorhome in Golden, Colorado: 2019 National Regency Traveler TVL from RVezy.

 Class C motorhomes are cheaper and smaller alternatives for Class A rigs.
 Class C motorhomes are built on a standard truck chassis with an extra space or compartment extended above the roof of the truck.

 Many Class C motorhomes have slide-outs that can add extra interior space when parked and extended.

 The drawback for this kind of motorhome is that you essentially have to take your whole camp everywhere when you decide to go out exploring.
 Travel trailers have the advantage there, in that you can leave them parked in the campground.

 - Average Rental Cost Per Night: $150 – $300

-Travel trailers or what is sometimes called bumper-pulls are RVs that you can pull with a separate vehicle.
+Travel trailers – sometimes called bumper-pulls – are RVs that you pull with a separate vehicle.
 This type of RV is popular to own because of its cheaper entry point and versatility.
-In fact, we own a 35-foot trailer and I like how we can pull it with our SUV when we travel.
+In fact, we own a 35-foot trailer that we can pull with our SUV when we travel.
 We then set it up in a campground and go around town in our car.
-When we’re not traveling, we rent it out on Outdoorsy or RVShare.

-The drawback to this kind of trailer is the turning radius when driving it.
-Since you will be attaching this to your vehicle, you may need to adjust from driving the car itself, and driving it while pulling your trailer.
+The drawback to this kind of trailer is the turning radius when towing it.
+Since you will be attaching this to your vehicle, you may need to adjust from driving the car itself and driving it while pulling your trailer.